rpy2/rpy2/doc/source/overview.rst

     For the original RPy and its maintainance through the years.

 Alexander Belopolsky.
-    His code contribution to RPy is acknowledged.
+    His code contribution of an alternative RPy is acknowledged.
     I have found great inspiration in reading that code.

+JRI
+    The Java-R Interface, and its authors, as answered to some of the implementation questions were found there.